Vitellaria: Composition of shea butter

 Shea butter extract is a complex fat that in addition to many nonsaponifiable components (substances that cannot be fully converted into soap by treatment with alkali) contains the following fatty acids: oleic acid (40–60%), stearic acid (20–50%), linoleic acid (3–11%), palmitic acid (2–9%), linolenic acid (<1%) and arachidic acid (<1%).
 It also contains the vitamins A, E and F.

 Nutritional value

-The fruit pulp has a high vitamin C (196.1 mg/100 g).
+The fruit pulp has a high vitamin C content (196.1 mg/100 g).
 50 g of the pulp provides 332% of the recommended daily intake of children (4–8 years old), and 98% of that for pregnant women.
 The fruit's kernels are rich in fat (17.4–59.1 g/100 g dry weight).
-The fat from the kernels have antioxidant and anti-inflammatory activities.
+The fat from the kernels have antioxidant and anti-inflammatory properties.

 Etymology

 The common name is shíyiri (in N'Ko: ߛ߭ߌ߭ߦߌߙߌ) or shísu (ߛ߭ߌ߭ߛߎ, lit. "shea tree") in the Bambara language of Mali.
 This is the origin of the English word, whose primary pronunciation is /ʃiː/ (rhyming with "tea"), although the pronunciation /ʃeɪ/ (rhyming with "day") is common and is listed second in major dictionaries.
 The tree is called ghariti in the Wolof language of Senegal, which is the origin of the French name of the tree and the butter, karité.

 In Hausa language the tree is called Kaɗe or Kaɗanya.
 Indeed, the shea tree is so indispensable in Mole-Dagbang culinary and ethno-botanical practices that the Northern Ghanaian city of Tamale etymologically derives its name from the more traditional Dagomba name 'Tama-yile' (meaning 'Home of Shea nuts').

 The tree was formerly classified in the genus Butyrospermum, meaning "butter seed".
 The species name parkii honors Scottish explorer Mungo Park, who learned of the tree while exploring Senegal.
 Park's Scottish origin is reflected in the English word shea, with a final -ea.